uzbit/wootrex-bio-docs/fastq-concatenation-guide.md

-# How to Concatenate FASTQ Files
+# How to Concatenate FASTQ/FASTA Files

-This guide explains how to combine multiple FASTQ files from a directory (including all subdirectories) into a single compressed file.
+This guide explains how to combine multiple FASTQ or FASTA files from a directory (including all subdirectories) into a single compressed file.

+> **Note:** These same commands work for FASTA files as well.
+Simply replace the file extensions (e.g., `*.fastq` becomes `*.fasta` or `*.fa`).

 ## Linux / macOS